 where L0 is the lattice parameter at a reference temperature which was chosen to 1100 K. Fig. 3 depicts the obtained lattice parameters in this work as dotted lines.
 These values were compared to the data by Basak and Touloukian after referencing them to a system at 1100 K to make the comparison meaningful.
 As noticed in Fig. 3, the LTE is underpredicted relative to both datasets.
-However, the data predicted Basak follows an opposite trend when compared to the data by Touloukian.
-Touloukian predicted a decrease of LTE with zirconium content which is the trend that should be expected because the thermal expansion of Zr is lower than the thermal expansion of U. Basak predicts an increase in LTE with Zr content.
+Touloukian predicted a decrease of LTE with Zr content which is the expected trend because the thermal expansion of Zr is lower than the thermal expansion of U. However, the data predicted Basak follows an opposite trend when compared to the data by Touloukian, predicting an increase in LTE with Zr content.
 Until more data are generated this range of LTE is generally acceptable.

 Fig. 3.
 The equilibrium lattice parameter as a function of temperature.

-The LTE coefficient was shown in this study to be weakly dependent on temperature.
-For U to be 15.5x10-6 K-1 compared to the values reported by [reference 14 in metal fuel handbook] to be 22.5x10-6 K-1.
-For Zr, the LTE coefficient was obtained to be 9x10-6 .
-This value is slightly higher than the value predicted by Petukhov [reference 243 metal fuel handbook] and much lower than the value predicted by Paradis and Rhim [ref 242 metal fuel handbook] to be 23.5x10-6.
+Computing an average LTE coefficient over this temperature range produced a value of 15.5x10-6 K-1, which as we have noted is less than the value reported by [reference 14 in metal fuel handbook] of 22.5x10-6 K-1.
+For Zr, the average LTE coefficient was calculated to be 9x10-6 K-1, which is slightly higher than the value predicted by Petukhov [reference 243 metal fuel handbook] (insert value of Petukhov) and much lower than the value predicted by Paradis and Rhim [ref 242 metal fuel handbook] (23.5x10-6 K-1).
 Fig. 4 depicts the LTE coefficient as a function of zirconium content.

 Fig. 4.
 LTE Coefficient as a function of zirconium content.